Admission Application Instructions

 Drexel Admissions is currently processing application documents received through the U.S. Postal Service and courier services (DHL, FedEx, UPS, etc.), although there is a slight delay in processing these documents.
 We strongly recommend that you submit all official transcripts and supporting documentation electronically to firstname.lastname@example.org.
 If your school is not able to send official transcripts electronically, please request that official documents be sent by mail or courier service.
 Please allow 3–4 weeks for transcripts and supporting documents sent by mail or courier to be processed.
 We appreciate your patience during this unprecedented time at Drexel and around the world.
 We will process all documents as soon as we receive them, but please expect some delays.

 Nonmatriculated applicants must provide a completed application, copies of transcripts, and a 500-word essay.
 Please contact the department directly to ensure that they allow nonmatriculated students in the class you intend to take.

-Nonmatriculated status is not available in the Westphal College of Media Arts & Design, School of Technology and Professional Studies, or the following programs: Clinical Psychology, Environmental Policy, Environmental Science, Law-Psychology, Psychology, and Graduate Nursing.
+Nonmatriculated status is not available in the Westphal College of Media Arts & Design, Goodwin College of Professional Studies, or the following programs: Clinical Psychology, Environmental Policy, Environmental Science, Law-Psychology, Psychology, and Graduate Nursing.